Are you ready for spring?

 ...or could you do with a little help?

-It is unknown if these issues are directly influenced by the weather or if they are related to the effects of seasonal weather on mood, behaviour, diet, physical activity, mobility, perception of illness, pain and other factors.
-The weather can certainly influence how we feel, not in the same way or intensity for all of us, but in a majority of cases, enough to make a difference.
+The weather can certainly influence how we feel, not in the same way or intensity for all of us, but enough to make a difference.
 Sunshine most likely plays an important role.
 We have special sensors in our eyes and they transmit the intensity of light to our brains which in turn influences our biological and hormonal rhythms along with our concentration, alertness and mood.

 The ultraviolet radiation in sunlight helps us to produce vitamin D which has important vital functions for our skin, health and well-being.
 Warm weather also provides us with ideal temperatures, we don’t need to sweat to cool down or move about or shiver to keep warm.
 Significantly higher or lower temperatures take us out of our comfort zone and plays on our emotions and the health that results from them.